-Are you preparing for an airplane trip and wondering, “Can I bring oxygen on a plane?”
-The answer is yes, you can travel with an FAA-compliant portable oxygen concentrator on an airplane!
-With Inogen portable oxygen concentrators, traveling with oxygen therapy products on planes is as easy as it can be.
+So you may be wondering, “Can I bring oxygen on a plane?”
+The answer is yes, you can travel with an FAA-compliant portable oxygen concentrator (POC) on an airplane!
+Inogen portable oxygen concentrators meet FAA acceptance criteria for POCs used onboard aircraft*.
 Read on to learn more about air travel with oxygen therapy products.

 Supplemental Oxygen on Airplanes

-Inogen saw a need for better technology—less clunky, more convenient—that could keep pace with the active lifestyles of patients.
+Inogen saw a need for better technology—more compact, more convenient—that could keep pace with the active lifestyles of patients.
 We believed air travel with oxygen had to be easier.
-As a result, we developed FAA-compliant portable oxygen concentrators that are compact and lightweight, allowing you to bring and use them onboard an airplane, then easily carry them with you wherever you go.
+As a result, we developed FAA-compliant portable oxygen concentrators that are compact and lightweight, allowing you to bring and use them onboard an approved airplane.

 Steps Before You Board

-So, can you take on oxygen on an airplane without planning ahead?
-Probably not.
+So, can you take oxygen on an airplane without planning ahead?
+Probably, not.
 While traveling with oxygen is much easier than it used to be with the help of FAA-compliant portable oxygen concentrators, you will need to take care of some things to make sure the process is free of complications or delays.
-Take these steps, and you will be all set for flying with oxygen.
+Take these steps to prepare for flying with oxygen.

 You should carry your prescription with you at all times during travel and make sure it is accessible during your flights so that you can show it to the flight attendant if needed.
 This is important for travel safety and helps ensure you will always have a record of your need for in-flight oxygen, your required flow rate and the length of time oxygen will be needed, as well as a record of your medical condition.

 At least 48 hours before your trip, check in with the airline to get permission for your oxygen use on the airplane.
 If you are traveling internationally, it is best to give as much notice as possible as international airlines may have different requirements than domestic flights.
-If you do not currently use an Inogen FAA-approved portable oxygen concentrator, make sure that your oxygen delivery system is FAA compliant.
+If you do not currently use an Inogen FAA-approved portable oxygen concentrator, make sure that your oxygen delivery system meets the FAA acceptance criteria for POCs used onboard aircraft.
 If it is not, look into renting an approved oxygen delivery system.
 Portable oxygen concentrators require power to function, so make sure that you have sufficient battery life, plus a spare charged battery in case of delays.
 The FAA requires that you bring enough batteries to cover the duration of the flight, and many airlines require that you bring enough batteries to cover 150% of your expected flight duration.

 Make sure you account for any layovers when packing your batteries for flying with oxygen, and ask for a seat on the plane with a power port, just in case.
 Ask your airline about any specific battery requirements when traveling with oxygen, and check in with your insurance company to see if you need extra insurance coverage when traveling with oxygen.
 You should also check in with your airline about any requirements for nasal cannula and tubing.
 You will always need at least 7 feet of tubing to ensure that you can use your portable oxygen concentrator even while it is safely stored under your seat or the seat in front of you.